aria-ml/dataeval/docs/source/concepts/Stats.md

 For example, below is a quick analysis of the above example plots.

-In regards to the datasetstats plot, there are a few key insights:
+In regards to the `imagestats` plot, there are a few key insights:

 1. The channel metric has only one value, 3, which is interesting since some of the images in the dataset are greyscale, and greyscale images